scarlett-de/Zoomcamp_hw/Homework 1/Answers_Homework1.md

 Step 2: Log on to pgAdmin http://localhost:8080 and register a server

-Step 3: create a python script(***ingest_data.py***) to automate the process of downloading, tranformaing and loading to postgres.
+Step 3: create a python script (***ingest_data.py***) to automate the process of downloading, tranformaing and loading to postgres.

 Step 4: create a dockerfile (***dockerfile***) to indicate the instructions of creating an docker image.

-Step 5: run `docker build -t taxi_ingest:v001 . ` to create a docker image
+Run `docker build -t taxi_ingest:v001 . ` to create a docker image

-Step 6: run the below command to ingest Green Taxi data
+Step 5: run the below command to ingest Green Taxi data

 ```ssh
 URL="https://github.com/DataTalksClub/nyc-tlc-data/releases/download/green/green_tripdata_2019-09.csv.gz"